How the House reconciliation bill targets 4 local plans for oil and gas leasing, mining - NewsBreak

 The bill also allows for wind energy development in those areas instead, a move the House Natural Resources Democrats said allows “for more sustainable economic development” in the area.

-The House Natural Resources Committee also adopted a Rep. Lauren Boebert, (R-Colo.), amendment not to use any money in the bill to move the Bureau of Land Management headquarters from Grand Junction, Colo., where the agency relocated during the administration of President Donald Trump.

-The post How the House reconciliation bill targets 4 local plans for oil and gas leasing, mining appeared first on Florida Phoenix .
+The post How the House reconciliation bill targets 4 local plans for oil and gas leasing, mining appeared first on Colorado Newsline .

 Comments / 0